videlais/learning-javascript/chapter9/index.md

 In the above code, the object has properties which are, themselves, arrays.
 The `for... of` iterator would not be able to process the complex data structure.
 It is not *iteratable*.

-Like other uses of `Symbol` an object can be augmented with additional properties.
+Like other uses of `Symbol`, an object can be augmented with additional properties.
 One of the properties that can be added is *iterator*.

 Defined iterators follow the pattern of `[Symbol.iterator] = function()` where the function must return an object literal with a property named `next()` that must, itself, return an object literal with at least two properties: *done* and *value*.